 External-Beam Radiation Therapy

-- SCCA Radiation Oncology at SCCA, under the supervision of UW Medicine radiation oncologist Dr. Wui-Jin Koh, who specializes in treating women with gynecologic cancers
+- SCCA Radiation Oncology at the SCCA clinic on Lake Union, under the supervision of UW Medicine radiation oncologist Wui-Jin Koh, MD, who specializes in treating women with gynecologic cancers

 - SCCA Radiation Oncology at Northwest Hospital & Medical Center

-- Cancer Center at University of Washington Medical Center
+- Cancer Center/Radiation Oncology Services at University of Washington Medical Center (UWMC)

 Internal Radiation Therapy